 As with childcare, we often ask friends or relatives for personal recommendations and scan the notice boards at school (some teachers and animateurs offer private tutoring after school, so check with the school secretary).

-Another alternative is to go through agencies like Cours Legendre, Acadomia, and Complétude who provide soutien scolaire (tutoring).
-They all screen their tutors and have a reporting system so you can provide feedback or swap for a new one if you or your child aren’t thrilled with the one you have been assigned.
+Another alternative is to go through major agencies like Cours Legendre, Acadomia, and Complétude which provide soutien scolaire (tutoring) in various subjects either in person or online.
+They screen their tutors and have a reporting system so you can provide feedback or swap for a new one if you or your child aren’t thrilled with the one you have been assigned.

-Both Acadomia and Cours Legendre can recruit assistants parentaux (parents’ aides) or arrange for a “garde d’enfants recreation”, where qualified adults can pick up your kids from school, supervise homework, and lead them in “intelligent play” or teach them a new language.
+Acadomia can also recruit assistants parentaux (parents’ aides) or arrange for a “garde d’enfants recreation”, where qualified adults can pick up your kids from school, supervise homework, and lead them in “intelligent play” or teach them a new language.
 During school breaks, all the agencies also offer “stages de revisions”, group workshops to review specific subjects in their centers, or they can organize a private tutor at home for your kid(s).

 This is Paris, the fashion capital of the world, after all, and even kids are known to look stylish from head to toe.
 Here’s a selection of bonnes addresses to keep your kids well-coiffed and well-dressed for school.